 This browser excels at customization, and you can choose from a variety of tasteful themes that don’t feel dated or out of place on a modern PC, in addition to the aforementioned UI choices.
 It also has some standout privacy-enhancing features, like its team-up with DuckDuckGo, to make the non-tracking search tool the default option when in privacy mode.

-Finally, the latest version added more powerful tab management, enhancements like Web Panels that make for smarter browsing, and (as mentioned) even more powerful customization options.
+Finally, recent updates added more powerful tab management, enhancements like Web Panels that make for smarter browsing, and (as mentioned) even more powerful customization options.
 Version 3 introduced a built-in ad blocker, a built-in tracker blocker, a clock in the Status Bar, and more.
 Version 3.1 added a new Notes Manager, while version 3.3 added Break Mode for pausing the internet while keeping the browser open.

 One of the most unusual browsers around is Brave — or, perhaps, its Brave’s business model that’s the strangest.
 Brave blocks all ads on all web pages by default, which makes it arguably the fastest browser around.
 Ads are a huge portion of how many websites make money — block these ads, and suddenly the most important web financial tool is eliminated.

 That’s where the Brave Rewards program comes in.
 Users receive Basic Attention Tokens (BATs) when they view alternative ads that Brave places in the browsing stream.
 Users can pass along a portion of their tokens to publishers.
-News site Cheddar and Dow Jones Media Group have already signed on for this new platform, but Brave hopes that even more publishers will jump on board and offer premium content in exchange for BATs.
+As of September 2020, there were 62,466 websites that supported BAT-based transactions through the Brave browser, including Wikipedia, The Guardian, WikiHow, MacRumors, and more.

 What’s in it for users?
 Simply put, if you’re not waiting for ads to download along with website content, then your web experience will feel much faster.
 Brave performs no user tracking, making it a private browser as well.